Julia-Lm/Julia-Lm/README.md

 ## Hi there 👋, I'm a Front-End Developer

-#### I have 3+ years of experience in front-end development, including 2+ years of commercial experience developing web applications for a banking software platform.
-Skilled in building websites with Next.js and developing projects using React.js and Feature-Sliced Design architecture.
-Successfully made impactful contributions to projects and played a key role in designing architectures from scratch.
+#### I have 3+ years of experience in front-end development, including 2+ years of commercial experience in developing web applications for a banking software platform using React.js, and building websites with Next.js.
+I have successfully made impactful contributions to projects and have been involved in developing architecture from scratch on projects.

 ###